Brita Longlast Water Filter Pitcher Review 2023 – Pro’s, Con’s & Verdict

 Removes Lead, Mercury, Chlorine, and Copper

-Chlorine gets introduced into the water during treatment, but it leaves odors and tastes behind and it’s not a chemical you want to ingest.
-Copper and lead make their way into our water through corroding pipes and mercury joins the foray when our water gets tainted with agricultural or industrial runoff or even sewage.
-But the Brita Longlast filter removes over 99% of all those things, providing you with a safe and sound drinking experience.
+Chlorine gets introduced into the water during treatment, but it leaves odors and tastes behind, and it’s not a chemical you want to ingest.
+Copper and lead make their way into our water through corroding pipes, and mercury joins the foray when our water gets tainted with agricultural or industrial runoff or even sewage.
+But the Brita Longlast filter removes over 99% of all those contaminants, providing a safe and sound drinking experience.

 Affordable and Easy to Find

-Brita filters are one of the original pitcher filters on the market, and they’re still one of the most affordable.
-Moreover, they’re the easiest to find, with pitchers and replacement filters lining shelves of your local stores and online suppliers.
-Since it’s so cost-effective and replacement filters are so easy to find, the Brita Longlast pitcher is one of the most convenient water filtration options.
+Brita filters are one of the original pitcher filters on the market and are still one of the most affordable.
+Moreover, they’re the easiest to find, with pitchers and replacement filters lining the shelves of your local stores and online suppliers.
+Since it’s so cost-effective and replacement filters are easy to find, the Brita Longlast pitcher is one of the most convenient water filtration options.

 Doesn’t Filter Bacteria and the Spout Doesn’t Close

-Though we have plenty of good things to say about the Brita Longlast water filter pitcher, it’s not perfect, and we do have some complaints.
+Though we have plenty of good things to say about the Brita Longlast water filter pitcher, it’s not perfect, and we have some complaints.
 Our biggest complaint isn’t about something it does wrong, it’s what it doesn’t do.
-This filter doesn’t remove bacteria, so it won’t work with water that hasn’t already been treated.
+This filter doesn’t remove bacteria, so it won’t work with water that hasn’t been treated.
 Also, there’s no way to close the pouring spout.
-Many pitchers have a lid flap that closes after pouring, but this one is just open.
+Many pitchers have a lid flap that closes after pouring, but this one stays open.